jonnonz1/nz-statute-book/acts/public/2002/sentencing-act-2002.md

 (1) A copy of an order under section 80ZK must be given to the offender and the probation officer who filed the progress report.
 (2) The order must be accompanied by a notice setting out the time and place of the attendance.

+### 80ZLA Arrest of offender failing to attend judicial monitoring hearing
+The Judge may issue a warrant to arrest an offender and bring them before the Judge if the Judge is satisfied that— (a) the Judge made an order under section 80ZK that the offender attend before the Judge; and (b) the order has been given to the offender, as required by section 80ZL(1); and (c) the order given to the offender was accompanied by a notice setting out the time and place of the attendance, as required by section 80ZL(2); and
+  (d) the offender has failed to attend at that time and place.

 ### 80ZM Procedure if possible grounds for variation or cancellation of sentence exist
 (1) If, after hearing from the offender and the probation officer, the Judge considers that there may be grounds for variation or cancellation of the sentence of intensive supervision or home detention, he or she may request submissions on whether the sentence should be varied or cancelled.
 (2) If the Judge requests further submissions under subsection (1), he or she must set the matter down for a hearing.